RohanKrMahato/instituteautomationdoc/docs/technical_documentation/frontend/pages/Documents/index.md

 ## Overview

-The `Documents` component is a React-based front-end module designed to serve as a navigation hub for various document-related functionalities within an academic institution's portal (e.g., IIT Guwahati).
+The `Documents` component is a React-based front-end module designed to serve as a navigation hub for various document-related functionalities.
 It displays a grid of document options when accessed directly at the `/documents` route and renders child routes (via `<Outlet />`) for specific document pages.
 The component uses **React Router** for navigation and is styled with **Tailwind CSS** for a responsive, modern UI.
 It also incorporates **React Icons** for visual enhancement.

 ## Dependencies